irahorecka/python-natlparks/README.rst

     parks.activities.parks(limit=10, start=1, q="historical")

-Alerts: Alerts communicate information about hazardous, potentially hazardous, or changing conditions that may affect a visit to a national park.
+**Alerts**: Alerts communicate information about hazardous, potentially hazardous, or changing conditions that may affect a visit to a national park.
 Alert data includes the type of alert, title, description, and optional link to additional information.

 .. code:: python